-Tina Glenn is the President and CEO of Hearthside Home Care Inc. with home care services as FirstLight Home Care of Guilford.
+Tina Glenn is the President and CEO of Hearthside Home Care Inc. with home care services as FirstLight Home Care Guilford.
 She has over 40 years in healthcare and C-level executive experience of 28 years.
 She can be reached at 336-808-1351.

 If you are heading home to celebrate the holiday season with family, it’s a perfect opportunity to assess how things are going for your aging parents.
-Before you make the next trip home, read the following list of things you can do when you’re home for the holidays.
+Before you make the trip, read the following list of things you can do when you’re home for the holidays.
 Download and print our FREE Home for the Holidays Checklist and take it with you on your visit.

 Conduct a home safety check.

 Look around to see if your parents have bills piling up or mail left unopened.
 How’s the cleanliness of their home?
 Is there expired food in the refrigerator?
 Is there clutter on the floor?

 Check the home for fall hazards.